 Quick Tips to Flush and Clean RV Black Tanks

 - Remember to also clean the “O” ring seals of your gray and black sewer caps.
 You can then put a thin coat of grease on the seals to avoid any black or gray water dribbles.

 - After emptying the black tank, always add a bit of water to it.
 This keeps the tank and any residue from drying and hardening on the bottom of the tank.

 - Flushing and power washing the black tank is not necessary each and every time.
 You’ll find the right schedule essential for your RV.

 - Keep valves closed until you are ready to dump the tanks.
-Again, this keeps any solids from drying out inside your tank.
-It also keeps odors at bay.
-You do not, nor do fellow campers, want to wonder where “that smell” is coming from.
+This keeps any solids from drying out inside your tank.
+It also prevents odor leakage.

 - Do not dump your tanks until they are at least ½ full.
 Keeping enough water in the tanks enables solids to drain out.
 You may need to add water to the tanks if you are departing a site and need to empty them, but they are not at least ½ full.

-- This should not need repeating, but never use your fresh water hose for dumping your tanks – EVER!
+- Never use your fresh water hose for dumping your tanks – EVER!

-- Purchase a clear RV dump elbow for attaching to the tank valve so you can see when waste water looks clear.
+- Purchase a clear RV dump elbow to attach to the tank valve.
+This helps you see when waste water looks clear.
 Continue running water through the toilet until waste water is cleared.

 - Have a clogged black tank?
 Well, we wrote an article all about how to clean a clogged tank, which includes a step by step guide.
 Find the article here.